joswald123/phrase-hunter/README.md

 Interactive word guessing game app.
 Using JavaScript & OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.
+Added a style that dynamically changes the color of the home page title and gives it a transition effect (more details in app.js)

 ![Page Screen](/images/homePage.png)